Server Properties

 useEquiv

 AKA keepEqvs.
 Perform thesaurus lookup on unaltered terms.
 Negates the meaning of ~.
 If set true then the word and all equivalences will be searched for unless the term is preceded with a ~.
 If it is false then only the query word is searched for (unless the term is preceded with a ~).
 Default is false.
-Note alEquivs must be set true for any thesaurus lookup to occur.
+Note alEquivs must be set true for any thesaurus lookup to occur when using set keepeqvs=1 syntax.
+Also note that alEquivs is automatically set true when setting useEquiv from sql.set().

 intersects